 Artist discovered the unique way to encrust colourful gems, hid the spinels, tanzanites, emeralds, diamonds, tourmalines Paraiba, rubies, and sapphires between the filigreed lace of the flowers, combining with fig fruits and the other shapes.

-About ink and oil painting
+About ink, oil and digital painting

-While working one realizes that the most important thing in painting is to let the brush flow.
+While working one realises that the most important thing in painting is to let the brush flow.
 The flow may give more elegance in each part of the artwork.
 This refers to Xie He art theory “Six principles of Chinese painting” (5th century), where the first principle is "spirit resonance", the vitality (or nervous energy) which is transferred from the artist into his work.

 One can use plants as brushes for ink painting.
 Plants have an even longer evolution on earth than humans.
 Asian artists choose plants as a main inspiration in understanding human nature.
 Plants as brushes add technical natural proportions and impart “rules of nature” into work, as a new graphical language which gives us inspiration.
 Plants acting as brushes are soft enough to give more freedom to let the ink flow.
 Speaking through ink the language of the plants proportions is the process of searching for the balance between chaos and order, using a traditional ink technique equilibrating spots and lines.
-This also works graphically for jewelry, searching for the shapes in flowers, bamboos or pines in silver or gold.
+This also works graphically for jewellery, searching for the shapes in flowers, bamboos or pines in silver or gold.
 It is a process of learning the hidden math of beauty from plants.

 About plants "language of proportions"

-Atelier1, 10 Shevchenko Blvd, Kiev
+Atelier1, 10 Shevchenko Blvd, Kiev, +38044 288 0550